 How to secure the best mortgage

 Against this more challenging backdrop the services of a good whole-of-market mortgage broker are invaluable, helping you not only find a good deal in a shrinking market but also ensure you are likely to meet the lender's specific eligibility criteria.
-If you don't know a mortgage adviser whose opinion you trust, then follow these simple steps to request a free mortgage review in 30 seconds from a vetted FCA regulated mortgage professional.
+If you don't know a mortgage adviser whose opinion you trust, then follow these simple steps to request a free mortgage review from a vetted FCA regulated mortgage professional.
 Alternatively read our article "How to get the best mortgage deal".